-Function TNC 620 iTNC 530 File management: Entry of name Opens Select file pop-up window Synchronizes the cursor Support of key combinations Not available Available Favorites Management Not available Available Configuration of column structure Not available Available Selecting a tool from the table Selection via split-screen menu Selection in a pop-up window Programming special functions with the SPEC FCT key Pressing the key opens a soft-key row as a submenu.
+Function TNC 640 iTNC 530 File management: Entry of name Opens Select file pop-up window Synchronizes the cursor Support of key combinations Not available Available Favorites Management Not available Available Configuration of column structure Not available Available Selecting a tool from the table Selection via split-screen menu Selection in a pop-up window Programming special functions with the SPEC FCT key Pressing the key opens a soft-key row as a submenu.
 To exit the submenu, press the SPEC FCT key again; then the control shows the last active soft-key row Pressing the key adds the soft- key row as the last row.
 To exit the menu, press the SPEC FCT key again; then the control shows the last active soft-key row Programming approach and departure motions with the APPR DEP key Pressing the key opens a soft-key row as a submenu.
 To exit the submenu, press the APPR DEP key again; then the control shows the last active soft-key row Pressing the key adds the soft- key row as the last row.
 To exit the menu, press the APPR DEP key again; then the control shows the last active soft-key row Pressing the hard key END with active CYCLE DEF and TOUCH PROBE menus Terminates the editing process and calls the file manager Exits the respective menu Calling the file manager while the CYCLE DEF and TOUCH PROBE menus are active Terminates the editing process and calls the file manager.
 The respective soft-key row remains selected when the file manager is exited Key non-functional error message Calling the file manager while CYCL CALL, SPEC FCT, PGM CALL and APPR/DEP menus are active Terminates the editing process and calls the file manager.
 The respective soft-key row remains selected when the file manager is exited Terminates the editing process and calls the file manager.
 The basic soft-key row is selected when the file manager is exited

-Function TNC 620 iTNC 530 Datum table: Sorting function by values within an axis Available Not available Resetting the table Available Not available Switching the list/form view Switch via the screen layout key Switchover by toggle soft key Inserting individual line Allowed everywhere, renumbering possible after request.
+TNC 640 iTNC 530 Available Not available Available Not available Switch via the screen layout key Switchover by toggle soft key Allowed everywhere, renumbering possible after request.
 Empty line is inserted, must be filled with zeros manually Only allowed at the end of the table.
-Line with value 0 in all columns is inserted Transfer of actual position values on individual axis to the datum table using the keys Not available Available Transfer of actual position values on all active axes to the datum table using the keys Not available Available Capturing the last positions measured by TS using the keys Not available Available FK free contour programming: Programming of parallel axes With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Machine-dependent with the existing parallel axes Automatic correction of relative references Relative references in contour subprograms are not corrected automatically All relative references are corrected automatically Specify the working plane during BLK form BLK form programming Plane XY ZX YZ soft key if the working plane differs Q-parameter programming: Q-parameter formula with SGN Q12 = SGN Q50 Q12 = SGN Q50 • if $Q 50 = 0$ then $Q12 = 0$ ■ if Q50 >= 0 then Q12 = 1 ■ if Q50 > 0 then Q12 = 1 ■ if $Q50 < 0$ then $Q12 = -1$ ■ if Q50 < 0 then Q12 = -1
+Line with value 0 in all columns is inserted Not available Available Not available Available Not available Available With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Machine-dependent with the existing parallel axes Relative references in contour subprograms are not corrected automatically All relative references are corrected automatically BLK formPlane XY ZX YZ soft key if the working plane differs ■ BLK form Q12 = SGN Q50 Q12 = SGN Q50 ■ if Q 50 = 0 then Q12 = 0 • if $Q50 >= 0$ then $Q12 = 1$ if Q50 > 0 then Q12 = 1 if Q50 < 0 then Q12 = -1 ■ if Q50 < 0 then Q12 = -1 Available Switch via the screen layout key Allowed everywhere, renumbering possible after request.
+Empty line is inserted, must be filled with zeros manually Not available Not available Not available With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Relative references in contour subprograms are not corrected automatically BLK form Plane XY ZX YZ soft key if the working plane differs Q12 = SGN Q50 if Q 50 = 0 then Q12 = 0 if Q50 > 0 then Q12 = 1